chaotic-society/theoretica/BIBLIOGRAPHY.md

 # Bibliography
+The following resources have been consulted during the development of the library:

 ## General
 - Klein, O. (2021).
 Modern C++ Programming Techniques for Scientific Computing.
 Interdisciplinary Center for Scientific Computing (IWR).
 Heidelberg University.